Akibby/LPIC-2/Linux Kernel.md

     Inside this folder more information can be found about the process like its `cwd` or the actual `exe` that is being run by it
-    `cmdline` will who any command arguments being given `environ` contains al environment variables that the process is using
+    `cmdline` will who any command arguments being given `environ` contains al environment variables that the process is using Data from `/proc` is useful but it is typically more advantageous to access it via other commands `uname -v` will output the kernel information `uname -a` will give the kernel info along with more useful data You can `/proc/modules` or just use `lsmod`
+In general items in the `/proc` folder cannot be edited but this is not always true
+    You generally don't want to edit `/proc` but in some cases it may be desirable An example: